 Mixing paint is a perfect science that when done incorrectly, can produce less-than-perfect results.

-We’ve come up with a 3-step guide that’s clear as mud to ensure your pours are picture perfect every time and your colours aren’t mixing with the wrong crowd.
+We’ve come up with a 3-step guide to ensure your pours are picture-perfect every time and your colours are as vibrant as desired.

 This beginning step is a very important one and often one that’s overlooked.